Connecting to MariaDB

 MariaDB is a database system, a database server.
 To interface with the MariaDB server, you can use a client program, or you can write a program or script with one of the popular programming languages (e.g., PHP) using an API (Application Programming Interface) to interface with the MariaDB server.
 For the purposes of this article, we will focus on using the default client that comes with MariaDB called

-mysql.
+mariadb.
 With this client, you can either enter queries from the command-line, or you can switch to a terminal, that is to say, monitor mode.
 To start, we'll use the latter.

 From the Linux command-line, you would enter the following to log in as the root user and to enter monitor mode:

-mysql -u root -p -h localhost
+mariadb -u root -p -h localhost

 -u option is for specifying the user name.
 You would replace